grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/plugin-spellcheck.md

 }
 ```

-4. Run `yarn spellcheck` to see if there are any misspellings
+4. Run `npm run spellcheck` to see if there are any misspellings
 5. If errors found, either fix them or add to `ignorePaths` or `words` section of the `cspell.config.json` created earlier

 Sample PR to add spellcheck to your repo: https://github.com/grafana/athena-datasource/pull/185/files